The relation between the radii and the densities of magnetic skyrmions: Summary

 \section{Summary}

 One of the reasons that the skyrmion is proposed as a candidate for the future memory devices is because the size of a skyrmion is small.
-The radius of a skyrmion in the skyrmion phase is an important issue which is lack of exploration.
-In this paper we use the lattice simulation of LLG equation to study the average radius of skyrmions in the skyrmion phase.
+The radius of a skyrmion when the density of skyrmions is between the skyrmion lattice and the single isolated skyrmion is an important issue which is lack of exploration.
+In this paper, we study the average radius of skyrmions when the density is between a skyrmion lattice and a single isolated skyrmion.
+By using the harmonic oscillator expansion, the dependency of the average radius of skyrmions on the parameters of materials, strength of external magnetic field and the density of skyrmions is obtained theoretically.
+Then, a lattice simulation of LLG equation is performed to verify our results.

-The average radii at different $D/J$ and $B/J$ are measured.
-We confirm that the average radius of skyrmions in the skyrmion phase is smaller than the radius of an isolated skyrmion.
-The relationship between the average radius and the external parameters including exchange strength, DMI strength and the strength of external magnetic field are obtained.
-We also investigate the relationship between the average radius of skyrmions with the density.
-The average radius $r$ can be presented as a function of isolated skyrmion radius $r_{\rm LO}(B/J,D/J)$ and density $\rho$, which is $r(B,D,\rho)$ given in Eq.~(\ref{eq.4.2}).
-It can be shown that with the decrease of density, the average radius of skyrmion approaches that of an isolated skyrmion.
-With this relation, we improve our empirical formula to include the effect of density.
-By using our empirical formula, the skyrmion radius for different materials can be easily predicted.
-We also find that, the shapes of the skyrmions are not sensitive to the density, which implies that the interactions between skyrmions can be seen as an effective magnetic strength.
+The theoretical result is presented in Eq.~(\ref{eq.4.3}).
+Our result indicates that the average radius of skyrmions will decrease with the growth of density even when $b$ and $d$ are unchanged.
+The average radii at different $d$ and $b$ are measured by using lattice simulation.
+We confirm that our theoretical result can fit the simulated results well.
+With this relation, the skyrmion radius for different materials at different densities can be easily predicted.
+We also find that, the shapes of the skyrmions are insensitive to the density, which implies that the interactions between skyrmions can be seen as an effective magnetic strength.